dotnet/docs-maui/docs/user-interface/handlers/create.md

 The `OnTimerTick` event handler is executed every tenth of a second, which raises the `UpdateStatus` event and invokes the `UpdateStatus` command.

-When the `UpdateStatus` command is sent from the `Video` control to it's handler, the handler's command mapper ensures that the `MapUpdateStatus` method is invoked:
+When the `UpdateStatus` command is sent from the `Video` control to its handler, the handler's command mapper ensures that the `MapUpdateStatus` method is invoked:

 ```csharp
 public static void MapUpdateStatus(IVideoHandler handler, IVideo video, object? args)